-Friends Open Season with 21-6 win at Saint Mary
+Friends open season with 21-6 win at Saint Mary

-Leavenworth, Kan.
-(Friends Athletics) – The Friends University Falcons began the 2019 season on the right track with a 21-6 victory at the University of Saint Mary Spires tonight (Sept.
+LEAVENWORTH, Kan.
+(KSNW) – The Friends University Falcons began the 2019 season on the right track with a 21-6 victory at the University of Saint Mary Spires tonight (Sept.
 7) in Leavenworth, Kan.

 “I am so proud of this group,” Friends head coach Dion Meneley said.
 “They are learning what it means to be a team and it showed tonight.